 Oranges and tangerines - arance e mandarini

 Oranges grow in Italy and their harvest is at the end of the year - just in time for Christmas.

 Artichokes (i carciofi) and fennel (il finocchio) are popular vegetables as they are in season at this time of year.
-Nuts (le noci) and chocolate (il cioccolato) are also popular at Christmas time.
+Nuts (le noci), nougat (il torrone) and chocolate (il cioccolato) are also popular at Christmas time.

 Lots of Italian sparkling wine is drunk.
 This wine is called lo spumante.
-Il prosecco is another Italian sparkling wine that is popular on special occasions.
+Il prosecco is a type of Italian sparkling wine that is popular on special occasions.

 A special bread-cake called il panettone is eaten and given as a gift when visiting friends and relatives throughout the Christmas period.
 It is filled with dried fruit and candied peel.

 A finer and softer version of il panettone is called il pandoro - this means 'golden bread.'
 It contains no fruit and is traditionally dusted with icing sugar.